-Oscar Chinn (1934) – discriminatory taxation may be permitted, and is only unlawful if it were the primary or sole object of a monopoly regime.
+Oscar Chinn (1934) – discriminatory taxation may be permitted and unlawful if it were the primary or sole object of a monopoly regime.

 Pope & Talbot v.
 Canada (2002) – ruled that regulation can be exercised in a way to cause creeping expropriation.
-However, reduced profits is not the loss of economic benefit or control.
-Under the Harvard Draft Convention, the standard defines expropriation as interference which justifies an inference that the owner will not use, enjoy or dispose of the property.
+However, reduced profits are not the loss of economic benefit or control.
+Under the Harvard Draft Convention, the standard defines expropriation as interference that justifies an inference that the owner will not use, enjoy or dispose of the property.
 It requires substantial deprivation.

 Ethyl Corporation v.
 Canada (1998) – found that terms “tantamount to expropriation” in NAFTA treaties are so broad that they give the impression that the treaties intended to widen the scope of taking.
-Non discriminatory regulations in the public interest, such as environmental laws, will almost never be considered expropriation.
+Nondiscriminatory regulations in the public interest, such as environmental laws, will rarely be considered expropriation.

 Santa Elena v.
 Costa Rica (2000) – Compensation is payable for any environmental measure which is unlikely to be accepted by developed states and largely mediated Metalclad v.
 Mexico (2000) where broad environmental allowances were not considered expropriation.

 Sterrett Housing v.
-Iran (1997) – the appointment of a “temporary manager” by the government constituted a interference and resulted in an indirect taking.
+Iran (1997) – the appointment of a “temporary manager” by the government constituted interference and resulted in an indirect taking.
 This reinforced the findings in TAMS v.
-TAMS-Iran (1984) which noted that a taking may occur under international law when a state interferes with property and enjoyment of benefits, even when title remains unaffected.
+TAMS-Iran (1984), which noted that taking might occur under international law when a state interferes with property and enjoyment of benefits, even when title remains unaffected.

 ConocoPhillips v.
 Venezuela (2013) – found that because the taking was unlawful, the claimant may choose the valuation date – the date of the award or the date of the expropriation.

 Expropriation for the exercise of police power and defense measures during wartime is lawful, without compensation.
-Expropriation which are part of crimes against humanity genocide, retaliation, racial bias is unlawful even with compensation.
-Nationalization or Expropriation is generally lawful unless compensation is not paid.
+Expropriation, which is part of crimes against humanity, genocide, retaliation, racial bias, is unlawful even with compensation.
+Nationalization of Expropriation is generally lawful unless compensation is not paid.